simdjson/simdjson/doc/parse_many.md

 -----------

 Some users may need to work with truncated streams while tracking their location in the stream.
 The same code, with the `current_index()` will work.
-However, the last block (by default 1MB) terminates with an unclosed string, then no JSON document within this last block will validate.
-In particular, it means that if your input string is `[1,2,3]  {"1":1,"2":3,"4":4} [1,2` then no JSON document will be successfully parsed.
-The error `simdjson::UNCLOSED_STRING` will be given (even with the first JSON document).
-It is then your responsability to terminate the input maybe by appending the missing data at the end of the truncated string, or by copying the truncated data before the continuing input.
+These users need to be aware that the last document parsed may be in error if it is truncated.
+These users are responsible for handling the last truncated document.